ihaveamac/ninfs/README.md

 Python 3.6.1 or later is required.

 ### Windows
-Windows 8.1 or later is required.
+Windows 8.1 or later is strongly recommended.
+Windows 7 may continue to work until ninfs's dependencies stop working on it.

 #### Installer
 An installer is provided in [releases](https://github.com/ihaveamac/ninfs/releases).
 It includes both ninfs and WinFsp, which is installed if required.